REMSA: Foundation Model Selection for Remote Sensing via a Constraint-Aware Agent: Introduction

-Despite these advances, selecting an FM that is suitable for a specific RS task remains a challenge.
-Users must balance diverse constraints such as the available data modalities and volume, geographic coverage, computational resources, and task-specific evaluation priorities.
-These constraints have been shown to significantly influence RSFM generalization and robustness~\citep{purohit2025how, Plekhanova0DABW25}.
-With hundreds of remote sensing foundation models~(RSFMs) now publicly available~\citep{guo2024skysense, li2025unleashing} and no unified structured schema to organize their properties~(such as model architectures, training data, or reported performance), the selection process is often manual, time-consuming, and error-prone.
-Existing approaches rely on searching across scattered repositories and publications, manually parsing papers and model cards, and running exhaustive experiments~\citep{ramachandran2025primer,pierre2025benchmark}, all without guaranteed reproducibility or transparency.
-Even public RS benchmarks~\citep{geobench, geobench2, vrsbench} mainly compare model accuracy on fixed applications, offering little support for matching models to user-specific constraints or deployment trade-offs.
-This makes a unified, machine-readable database~(DB) of RSFMs a necessary basis for any systematic selection and automation.
+Despite these advances, selecting a suitable FM for a specific RS task remains a challenge.
+RS practitioners must balance diverse constraints such as the available data modalities and volume, geographic coverage, computational resources, and task-specific evaluation priorities.
+These constraints have been shown to significantly influence RSFM generalization and robustness~\cite{purohit2025how, Plekhanova0DABW25}.
+With hundreds of remote sensing foundation models~(RSFMs) now publicly available~\cite{guo2024skysense, li2025unleashing} and no unified structured schema to organize their properties~(such as model architectures, training data, or reported performance), the selection process is often manual, which is time-consuming, error-prone, and difficult to reproduce.
+Existing approaches rely on searching across scattered repositories and publications, manually parsing papers and model cards, and running exhaustive experiments~\cite{ramachandran2025primer,pierre2025benchmark}, all without guaranteed reproducibility or transparency.
+Even public RS benchmarks~\cite{geobench, geobench2, guo2024skysense} mainly compare model accuracy on fixed applications, but they do not address the upstream selection problem of identifying suitable candidate FMs under user-specific modalities, data availability, compute budgets, and deployment trade-offs.
+This makes a unified, machine-readable database~(DB) of RSFMs a necessary foundation for any systematic selection and automation.

-Recent advances in large language model~(LLM) agent have shown the feasibility of combining language understanding, tool invocation, multi-turn interaction, and automatic structured reasoning to assist decision-making processes~\citep{shaofei2024agentsevaluating,agent_eg1,agent_eg2, agent_eg3}.
-However, most LLM agents target general-purpose question answering.
-To our knowledge, no prior work has developed a domain-specific agent for FM selection in operational, constraint-heavy RS scenarios.
+Recent advances in large language model~(LLM) agents have shown the potential of integrating language models with external tools and structured workflows to support complex tasks~\cite{llavaplus,omniact,videoagent1,videoagent2}.
+However, most existing agents target general-purpose question answering or conversational assistance.
+To the best of our knowledge, no prior work has developed a domain-specific agent for FM selection in operational, constraint-heavy RS scenarios.
 In particular, RS tasks involve complex trade-offs across sensors, spatial, spectral, and temporal resolutions, as well as data availability.
 Existing LLMs lack the domain knowledge and structured access to model documentation to address these constraints.
 Hence, such an agent must provide more robust and interpretable solutions.